 - Employees should be mindful that travel at Commonwealth expense may not be used to obtain personal benefits.
 Employees cannot ‘offset’ a fare outside the arrangements of the travel determination against a fare within the arrangements of the determination.

-For example: a Brisbane based employee cannot travel to Melbourne for personal reasons, then to Canberra for work, and then back to Brisbane at Commonwealth expense.
+Example: a Brisbane based employee cannot travel to Melbourne for personal reasons, then to Canberra for work, and then back to Brisbane at Commonwealth expense.
 The full cost of travel Brisbane-Melbourne-Canberra would be the responsibility of the employee in this case.
 The rule also applies where the Brisbane based employee travels to Canberra for work, then to Melbourne for personal reasons, and then back to Brisbane.

 Personal Stopovers – personal and electorate employees